OnDeck Review 2020: Good for Established Businesses, Better for Repeat Customers

 Does OnDeck offer unsecured loans?

-Yes, that means OnDeck can seize both your business assets and your personal assets if you default on your loan.
+But let’s go back to the personal guarantee and blanket lien.
+Those mean that OnDeck can seize both your business assets and your personal assets if you default on your loan.
 No, that won’t be a problem unless you fail to repay the loan.
 As long as you make your daily or weekly payments, your business computers and your personal television will be perfectly safe.

 How do I apply for an OnDeck loan?